directus/directus/readme.md

 Learn more at [getdirectus.com](https://getdirectus.com) and follow us on Twitter: [@directus](https://twitter.com/directus)

-Please consider supporting us on [Patreon](https://www.patreon.com/directus)!

 ## Installation
 Download the latest pre-built version from [our releases page](https://github.com/directus/directus/releases) or clone this repo and install the composer dependencies by running `composer install` from the root folder.

 ### Requirements:
 NGINX or Apache Server, MySQL 5.2+, PHP 5.5+ (curl, gd, finfo, pdo_mysql)

 ### Database types
 While Directus has been abstracted to allow for different database adapters in the future, currently only MySQL is supported.
 PostgreSQL, SQLite, and MongoDB support is under development – and we hope to expand support for additional database types as we gain contributors.

 ## Documentation